Azure/draft-classic/docs/user-guide.md

     watch_delay: 2
 ```

-These fields all behave the exact same as they do as the option flags on `prow up`.
+These fields all behave the exact same as they do as the option flags on `draft up`.
 See
-`prow up --help` for more information.
+`draft up --help` for more information.